 We based the project on the observation that SQL was the lingua franca of data, and if made available, could offer a more familiar option for SQL users to access the disruptive power of Hadoop across different use cases.
 At Facebook, we found a nurturing environment to support this idea despite the contrarian point of view, which led to the creation of Apache Hive.

 We are amazed at the impact of Apache Hive on so many industries.
 Hive has brought big data to the mainstream and helped spawn numerous ideas that are now the underpinnings of data lake architectures.
 It has also created disruptions in the traditional data warehousing and large-scale data processing fields.

 We consider ourselves very lucky to have been at the right place at the right time, with the right insight to start the Apache Hive journey and become an integral part of that journey.

 The success of this project underscores the importance of open source in our industry.
-Open source community ownership and contribution is a significant reason for the project’s success, which has more than 750 contributors today.
-As a new generation of contributors continues to evolve this technology, we are confident that the importance and relevance of Apache Hive has been solidified in this ever-changing data landscape.
+Open-source community ownership and contribution is a significant reason for the project’s success, which has more than 750 contributors today.
+As a new generation of contributors continues to evolve this technology, we are confident that the importance and relevance of Apache Hive have been solidified in this ever-changing data landscape.

 We could not have asked for more when we started the project.